silvioclipper/javascript/obejtos/README.md

-# Revisão de javascript básico
+# Revisão de javascript básico.

+## Exemplo "rodando" tanto na ferramenta do desenvoveldor do browse quando no terminal do nodejs.